 The bright sides of solar

-Solar energy is clean energy.
-It reduces pollution and your reliance on the electricity grid because you’re generating your own power.
+Solar energy is cleaner energy.
+It reduces your reliance on the electricity grid because you’re generating your own power from the sun.

 When you switch to solar energy, you play a key role in Australia’s shift towards clean and renewable power.
 This is because solar energy comes from sunlight, making it a sustainable source of energy which does not produce any direct greenhouse gas emissions.